Digital marketing is not getting any easier these days, we’ll be the first to admit.

 Which of Camille’s top career learnings resonates with you?
 Does community marketing fit in with your current strategy?
 Are you confident about knowing when to hire and when to take the DIY approach?

-More insights and reflections are coming your way in the next episode.
+More insights and reflections coming your way in the next episode.
 We’ll be sitting down with Robin Daniels, CMO at Matterport… stay tuned!